adityanagara/TensorFlow-1/Feedforward Networks/MLP_MNIST.md

 Run command:
 `python fully_connected_feed.py`

+For best results:
+`python fully_connected_feed.py --learning_rate 0.2 --hidden1 256 --hidden2 128`

-Optional arguments
+Optional arguments:
---learning_rate (Optimzer learning rate)
+- --learning_rate (Optimzer learning rate)
---hidden1 256 (Number of units in hidden layer 1)
+- --hidden1 256 (Number of units in hidden layer 1)
---hidden2 128 (Number of units in hidden layer 2)
+- --hidden2 128 (Number of units in hidden layer 2)
---max_steps (Number steps for training)
+- --max_steps (Number steps for training)
---batch_size (Batch size.
+- --batch_size (Batch size.
 Must divide evenly into the dataset sizes.)
---input_data_dir (Directory to put the input data.)
+- --input_data_dir (Directory to put the input data.)
---log_dir (Directory to put the log data.)
+- --log_dir (Directory to put the log data.)
---fake_data (If true, uses fake data for unit testing.)
+- --fake_data (If true, uses fake data for unit testing.)
---debug (Use debugger to track down bad values during training.)
+- --debug (Use debugger to track down bad values during training.)

 ## mnist.py
-This file builds the graph in 3 steps.
+This file has the building components of the graph in 3 steps.

 ### 1. inference()
   Builds the graph as far as needed to return the tensor that would contain the output predictions..